bartificer/programming-by-stealth/docs/pbs82.md

 Before we go any further, it’s **vital** to know that **`await` can only be used within async functions**!

-If you try use the `await` keyword in the global scope or within a regular function, you’ll get an error.
+If you try to use the `await` keyword in the global scope or within a regular function, you’ll get an error.

 So, what does the `await` keyword do?
 It does three things: